 - In the original Frankenstein, the monster learns to speak by hiding in a house where a blind old man, his son and daughter-in-law live and listening to them talk.
 After a while, he approaches the old man while the others are out and asks for his help.
 But the rest of the family returns at this point and chases the monster away.
 This experience leads the monster to vow revenge on Victor Frankenstein.

-- In Robert Silverberg's short story "To See the Invisible Man" (which was also adapted as an episode of the '80s The Twilight Zone revival), a man sentenced to a year of "societal" invisibility manages a brief conversation with a blind man, who ends up rejecting him just like everybody else.
+- In Robert Silverberg's short story "To See the Invisible Man" (which was also adapted as an episode of The Twilight Zone (1985)), a man sentenced to a year of "societal" invisibility manages a brief conversation with a blind man, who ends up rejecting him just like everybody else.
 Though, in this case, the blind man could have been arrested for talking to him.
 That's the point of the sentence, after all (to the point that the "invisible" man was able to waltz into a women's spa and gawk at them, and they can't do anything about it).

 - Invoked and then subverted in Timothy Zahn's short story "The Giftie Gie Us," in which a war vet with a badly damaged face takes a blind woman into his home; he grows to care for her, but believes if she could ever see his face she'd be repulsed.
 It is then revealed that she can telepathically see through other people's eyes, has always known what he looks like, and doesn't care.

 - In Things Not Seen, the invisible main character befriends a blind girl, and later falls in love with her.